In Dec 2025, I concluded my Ph.D. in Cyber Security at Wuhan University, grateful to have Huanguo Zhang as my supervisor.

 • Feb 2023 - Jun 2023: Teaching Assistant

-Program Design and Experimentation (undergraduate course in Spring 2023), Wuhan University
+Programming and Experiments (undergraduate course in Spring 2023), Wuhan University

 • Sep 2021 - Jan 2022: Teaching Assistant